erikpukinskis/codedocs/README.md

 - [x] Search
 - [ ] Render function has mock.callback argument
-- [ ] Allow empty props if the render function props type only has optional props
-  - I don't remember what this means.
-Why would a render function have a props type or optional props?
 - [ ] When Site Sections can't be shown, include them in the left nav
 - [ ] Add a 2nd breakpoint where we can have the menu trigger and the search bar
-- [ ] Code samples
 - [ ] "Live" code samples
 - [ ] Server-side rendering
-- [ ] Move the demos into the `<Doc>` block so you can lay out those pages explicitly
+- [x] Move the demos into the `<Doc>` block so you can lay out those pages explicitly
 - [ ] An `<API>` helper component for documenting component apis
-- [ ] Babel macro which can grab the code sample for your demos
+- [x] Babel macro which can grab the code for your demos
 - [ ] A contact sheet so you can visually scan for the control you're looking for

 Things that _might_ happen: